 6 Measure again: Following a fixed time period of three, six or 12 months, for example, repeat your previous measure to gauge the impact that the intervention has had on the organisation.

 This includes analysing available sales and performance data, as well as engagement and employee sentiment.
-Should the intervention have been without impact, perhaps a different approach can be taken in future.
+Should the intervention have been without impact, perhaps a different approach can be taken in future to boost staff morale.

 If it has been successful and an improvement is seen, this improves the business case for any future interventions.